Cray-HPE/docs-csm/operations/iuf/IUF.md

 variables specified in the files are used by IUF when executing the `update-vcs-config`, `update-cfs-config`, and `prepare-images` stages.
 For example, the `working_branch` variable defines the naming convention used by IUF to find or create a product's VCS branch containing site-customized configuration content, which happens as part of the `update-vcs-config` stage.

+An example use case for site and recipe variables is provided in the [`update-vcs-config`](stages/update_vcs_config.md) stage documentation.

 ## Product Workflows